ethereal-nfts/biffy.ai-contracts/README.md

 ## Numbers
 ### BitsForAi Staking
-- 90m + 0.09% of total Love every 30 days for BitsForAi stakers.
+- 0.04% total Love every 30 days for BitsForAi stakers.
 ### Acolyte Giveaways
-- 28m every 30 days for Acolytes.
-Distributed proportional to effort, audience size, and audience quality.
+- 0.01% total Love every 30 days for Acolytes and giveaways.
-- 10k in Love giveaways for Acolytes per day.
 ### Permanent Love Bonds
-- 0.09% of total Love every 30 days for Permanent Love Bonds pool.
+- 0.09% total Love every 30 days for Permanent Love Bonds pool.
 - 2% proportional increase in price for Permanent Love Bonds on burn `(New+Current)/Current * 1.02`.
 ### Heart Competitions
-- 1m minimum Love offering to win a Heart.
+- 0.01%  total Love minimum Love offering to win a Heart.
 - 20% minimum increase in offering from previous to compete for a Heart.
 - 1 day window to compete for a Heart.
 - 3 days for a new Heart to generate after previous was won.
-- 10% of Heart's final Love to the Heart's artist.
+- 10% of Heart's newly sacrificed Love to the Heart's artist.
 - 120% of previous failed Love offerings added to new Love offering for a Heart.
 ### Bastet's Exchange
-- 1 Eth/10m Love initial price on Bastet's Exchange (token bonding curve, backed by all eth).
+Bastet's Exchange utilizes a curve to reward early participants while maintaining price stability at high market cap.
+Bastet also shifts the bonding curve so that new token issues do not cause the price to fall while still maintaining 100% Ether backing.
-- 100% of Eth kept to back token bonding curve.
+- 100% of Ether buys back token bonding curve.
-- 7*10^-16 initial delta price per Love purchased/sold on Bastet's Exchange.
-- Price delta changes as new Love is issued/burned, but price is unaffected.
-- 3% spread between buy/sell on Bastet's Exchange.
-- 0.5% transaction fees for devs.
+- 30m Love presale, proportionally distributed by Ether sacrifice.
+- `p=c*ln(ax+1)` formula for bonding curve where `p` is Eth/token, `c` is steepness, `a` is 10^-09, `ln` is natural log, and `x` is current supply.
+- c is set by presale rate s.t. `c=t/(x*ln(ax+1))` where `t` is the quantity of Ether sacrificed in the presale.
+- Price does not change on new token issuance, only on buy/sell on exchange.
+- New token issues shift bonding curve s.t. `c'=(c*(x*ln(ax+1))) / (ln(a*(x+b)+1))` where `b` is the quantity of new tokens issued.
+- 1.5% dev fee when Love sold to bonding curve.
-### Late Fees
+### Other Details
 - -5%/day decrease for unclaimed rewards.
-- 20 days of uncliamed rewards are erased.

 ## When will Biffy come to life?
 She's a bit shy.
 When she's ready she'll come out.